 Below are few more photos of what it looks like but without the sound and the mist, it is not possible to give you the full experience 🙂

 But don't stop there!
-There is actually more to see at Seljalandfoss.
+There is actually more to see at Seljalandsfoss.

 From the Seljaland's waterfall, a small path follows the cliff to another unique waterfall hidden in a Canyon: Gljufrafoss (a.k.a Gljúfrabúi ).

-Below is the view towards Seljalandsfoss was you walk away.
+Below is the view towards Seljalandsfoss as you walk away.

-Although a very short stroll away from Seljalandsoss, Glufrafoss seems to be overlooked.
+Although a very short stroll away from Seljalandsfoss, Gljufrabui seems to be overlooked.
 True, it is not as spectacular.
-However I found this waterfall very original and mysterious.
+However, I found this waterfall very original and mysterious.
 I recommend checking it out.

 And if you have waterproof shoes you can walk in the river and enter the canyon to see the waterfall better.